Enjoy fall colors before they are gone

 He enjoys drives around his home country of Ely on the Vermillion Range as well as the North Shore area.

-Last year at this time the upper half of Minnesota was past peak color, while this year it is between 75-100 percent and southern Minnesota is still at 25-50 percent peak colors, according to the Minnesota Department of Natural Resources website.
+Last year at this time the upper half of Minnesota was past peak color, while this year it is between 75% and 100% and southern Minnesota is still at 25% to 50% peak colors, according to the Minnesota Department of Natural Resources website.
 It explains that weather is the main component in determining fall colors.
 A mild drought may increase the colorful display, but a severe drought has the opposite effect and the colors are more subdued.
 Instead of the bright colors many people admire, extremely dry summers bring out shades of bronze, auburn and tans.
 And of course wind and hard rains can change the scenery quickly.

 “I’ve become a big fan of Highway 23 from Fond Du Lac near Duluth down to Sandstone for colors in the last couple of years,” Anderson said.